-While automobile accidents are far more common, many people avoid flying for fear of air accidents by the airline.
+While automobile accidents are far more common, many people avoid flying for fear of air accidents by airlines.

-Unlike auto accidents, when a major airplane accident occurs, the outcome is typically grave for passengers.
+Unlike auto accidents, when a major aviation accident occurs, the outcome is typically grave for passengers.

 What Are Common Causes of Commercial Airline Accidents?

-How Do You Hold an Airline or Aircraft Owner Liable in an Airline Accident?
+How Do You Hold an Airline or Airplane Owner Liable For Aviation Accidents?

 Airlines are common carriers.
 A common carrier is a company that holds itself out to the public as willing to carry all passengers for hire.